godsic/dwave-path-optimizer/README.md

 The quality of the solution is determined by

 - `l_g` - weight of the goal function;
-- `l_I` - weight of number of taken segmets maximizer;
+- `l_I` - weight of number of taken segments maximizer;
 - `l_II` - weight of discontinuous routes penalties;
-- `l_III` - weight of the segmets-per-target constrain;
+- `l_III` - weight of the segments-per-target constrain;
 - `l_IV` - weight of starting point constrain.

 ## The Model

 ### Goal function

 The total traveled distance is
 $$
     L = \sum_{i=0}^N{L_i x_i}
 $$